-Keeping a Windows PC safe is a much more complicated business.
+Keeping a Windows PC safe can be a much more complicated business.
 Security starts as soon as you begin setting up a new PC.
 Regular maintenance is required for both your antivirus software and the Windows operating system, though most happens automatically.
 Still, holes are constantly being discovered, such as the Meltdown/Spectre vulnerabilities, as well as the more recent Foreshadow/L1TF exploit.
 You have to be vigilant, or at least not too lazy, to protect your Windows PC.
 Fortunately, Windows’ built-in Windows Defender software is far better than it used to be, enough that Windows can basically take care of itself.

 Login security works about the same on both platforms.
 Logging into a Chromebook requires a Google account and its password.
 While U2F hardware keys for logging in can be used, a typical home user probably wouldn’t.
 Windows PCs also prefer a Microsoft account and password (though you can log into the PC locally without one).

 Still, Chromebooks have improved here as well.
-Chrome OS 88, which rolled out in January 2021, supports WebAuthn, a feature that allows you to log into a website using your fingerprint or PIN.
+ChromeOS 88, which rolled out in January 2021, supports WebAuthn, a feature that allows you to log into a website using your fingerprint or PIN.
 (Your Chromebook needs to have a fingerprint reader for this to work.)
 In this case, your phone replaces your PIN as a means of two-factor authentication.

-Which Chromebook or laptop should I buy?
+What Chromebook should I buy?

-While we can’t say for certain which platform you’ll prefer, here’s a suggestion: If you think that a Chromebook could be right for you, take a Windows PC, download the Google Chrome browser, and then work exclusively within it for a day or so.
-A Chromebook will also be more attractive if you own or are familiar with Android apps.
-We love both.
+While we can’t say for certain which platform you’ll prefer, here’s a suggestion: If you think that a Chromebook could be right for you, take a Windows PC, download the Google Chrome browser, and then work exclusively within it for a day.
+While both platforms now offer Android apps, ChromeOS still offers a broader, more popular range from the Google Play Store.

-It’s fair to say that Windows offers a more comprehensive experience, but Chrome OS is a significantly simpler, cheaper alternative.
+It’s fair to say that Windows offers a more comprehensive experience, but ChromeOS is usually a significantly simpler, cheaper alternative.
 The buying decision usually works out to something like: “I can do almost everything in Windows with a Chromebook, but…” It’s that last little bit—printing, file management, etc.— that will guide your decision.
 Good luck!